-Course Code: PEC-IT-413-P/

-The internal and external assessment is based on the level of participation in lab. sessions and the timely submission of lab experiments/assignments, the quality of solutions designed for the assignments, the performance in VIVA-VOCE, the quality of lab. file and ethical practices followed.

-The internal examination is conducted by the course coordinator.
+Course Code: PEC-CSE-413-P/ Course Assessment Methods (internal: 30; external: 70) PEC-IT413-P The internal and external assessment is based on the level of participation in lab. sessions and the timely submission of Course Credits: 1 lab experiments/assignments, the quality of solutions Type: Professional Elective Lab.
+Course designed for the assignments, the performance in VIVA- VOCE, the quality of lab. file and ethical practices followed.
+Contact Hours: 2 hours/week The internal examination is conducted by the course Mode: Lab practice and assignments coordinator.
 The external examination is conducted by external examiner appointed by the Controller of Examination in association with the internal examiner appointed by the Chairperson of the Department.